 Otisville is a tiny village located in the state of New York.
-With a population of 999 people and just one neighborhood, Otisville is the 767th largest community in New York.
-Otisville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+With a population of 994 people and just one neighborhood, Otisville is the 767th largest community in New York.
+Otisville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Otisville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Otisville is a village of professionals, construction workers and builders, and service providers.
-There are especially a lot of people living in Otisville who work in healthcare (10.93%), food service (9.14%), and teaching (8.96%).
+Overall, Otisville is a village of professionals, construction workers and builders, and sales and office workers.
+There are especially a lot of people living in Otisville who work in teaching (10.87%), food service (9.49%), and office and administrative support (8.89%).

 Also of interest is that Otisville has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Otisville is somewhat higher than in the average US city of 21.84%: 27.29% of adults 25 and older in the village have at least a bachelor's degree.
+The overall education level of Otisville citizens is substantially higher than the typical US community, as 32.18% of adults in Otisville have at least a bachelor's degree, and the average American community has 21.84%.

 Otisville is an extremely ethnically-diverse village.
 The people who call Otisville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Otisville residents report their race to be White, followed by Asian.
 Otisville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.78% of the village’s residents.
-Important ancestries of people in Otisville include Italian, Irish, German, Dutch, and French.
+People of Hispanic or Latino origin account for 29.43% of the village’s residents.
+Important ancestries of people in Otisville include Italian, Irish, German, English, and Dutch.

 The most common language spoken in Otisville is English.
 Other important languages spoken here include Spanish and Chinese.